vipulnaik/diet-exercise-health/profile-information/health-profile.md

 ## Ongoing incidents

 This section lists and links to ongoing incidents.
-This section was last updated June 10, 2025.
+This section was last updated June 18, 2025.
 I hope to update this section whenever there's a new incident or the status of an existing incident changes significantly.
 I remove from here incidents that I consider closed; I may consider an incident closed once the healing is well on its way and it is no longer meaningfully affecting my daily life, even if not all of its ramifications have been fully addressed.

-As of June 11, 2025, I have an open incident for a [respiratory infection (likely common cold)](../events/2025/2025-06-respiratory-infection-likely-common-cold.md).
-I expect to expand on this with more private notes later.
+As of June 18, 2025, I have a mostly-resolved [respiratory infection (likely common cold)](../events/2025/2025-06-respiratory-infection-likely-common-cold.md).
+I still have a few residual symptoms (slightly more runny nose than usual) and am still in the process of reconditioning to normal life, so I expect to continue updating the document, but I don't consider it an open incident any more.

 You can see the list
 of incidents for 2024 in the [events/2024 folder](../events/2024), and